Kabir panth: Practices and beliefs

-Scriptures
+Scriptures and literature

 The Anurag Sagar & Bijak

 The most sacred books of the Kabir Panth sect are the Anurag Sagar and Bijak, many passages from which are presented in the Guru Granth Sahib and the Anurag Sagar.
 In a blunt and uncompromising style, the Bijak exhorts its readers to shed their delusions, pretensions, and orthodoxies in favor of a direct experience of truth.
 It satirizes hypocrisy, greed, and violence, especially among the religious.

 The Bijak includes three main sections (called Ramainī, Shabda and Sākhī) and a fourth section containing miscellaneous folksongs.
 Most of Kabir's material has been popularized through the song form known as Shabda (or pada) and through the aphoristic two-line sākhī (or doha) that serves throughout north India as a vehicle for popular wisdom.
 In the Anurag Sagar, the story of creation is told to Dharamdas (one of Kabir's disciples), and the Maan Sarowar is another collection of teachings of Kabir from the Dharamdasi branch of the Kabir panth.